-As many of us know, SEO is a vast field that covers hundreds of elements, with all of these elements each containing various levels of importance when it comes to organic rankings on Google and the other, far less used, search engines.
+As many of us know, SEO is a vast field that covers hundreds of elements.
+These elements each contain various levels of importance when it comes to organic rankings on Google.

-It is well known the importance of keyword density, the quality of copy used within your webpages and having a strong backlink profile.
-However, there are a number of technical elements that are far less known, so take a look at our top 5 technical SEO tips below, which should help you to understand SEO a bit more and, all being well, provide some useful insight into your campaign going forward.
+The importance of keyword density, unique page copy and having a strong authority is well known.
+However, there are a number of technical elements that are less known.
+Our top 5 technical SEO tips will provide useful insight to boost your SEO campaign going forward.

 Case Sensitivity is Important:

-It is great that you have a Google Sitemap file, which has also been submitted through your Search Console account, but if the file contains URLs that fail to match up perfectly to your live webpages then you will be suffering an SEO nightmare.
+It is great that you have a Google Sitemap file, which has also been submitted through your Search Console account.
+If the URLs fail to match up perfectly to your live webpages though, you will be suffering an SEO nightmare.
 For example, your ‘About Us’ page might contain the ‘www.mysite.com/about-us‘ URL but, if your sitemap contains the following URL – ‘www.mysite.com/About-Us‘ then Google will see this as a broken link, which can hinder your organic progress.

-Thinking of having a new website?
-If so, it is vital that any URLs that are being updated/removed from your old site have 301 redirects place upon them, as this will ensure that the online history and organic rankings that the page has achieved will not get lost along the way.
+Thinking of having a new website or upgrading from HTTP to HTTPS?
+If so, it is vital that any URLs that are being updated/removed from your old site have 301 redirects placed upon them.
+This will ensure that the online history and organic rankings that the page has achieved will be retained.

-We’ve lost track at the number of times that webmasters have updated their site and failed to use 301 redirects, and this has led to organic decreases being suffered on the search engines, whilst backlinks that they had previously gained into their old pages were no longer offering any value due to those pages/URLs no longer existing.
+We’ve lost track at the number of times that webmasters have updated their site and failed to use 301 redirects.
+This has led to organic decreases being suffered on the search engines.
+It also means that any backlinks that they had previously gained into their old pages were no longer offering any value due to those pages/URLs no longer existing.

 In short, placing a 301 redirect on an old URL will inform the search engines that the page still exists but it has been moved to a new location.
 So, for example, if your ‘Products’ page moved from ‘www.mysite.com/Products’ to ‘www.mysite.com/BuyProducts’, the 301 redirects will tell Google that the page is still live but has simply moved to a different URL.
 If anyone tries to visit the old URL then they are immediately redirected into the new page.
 This will help retain your organic rankings, retain visitors and, in general, enable your website to continue to run effectively.